Columbia-ICSL/earbud_classification/audio_mamba/murmur/README.md

 3. **Run the Script**: After making the necessary adjustments, execute the script to start the pretraining process.
-You can run the script directly from the terminal with the following command:
+You can run the script directly from the terminal with the following command (from path ssamba/src/pretrain/murmur):
     ```bash
     ./run_mask_patch_amba.sh
     ```